navigation bar

 Campgrounds and accommodations

-There are no campgrounds located along the East Fork of the Trinity River.
-The often steep banks are not condusive to camping along the streambed, and most adjacent property is privately or municipally owned.
-The Elm Fork is not the best place for overnight trips, lending itself more to day trips where you paddle downriver, turn around and paddle back to your car at the put-in.
+There are no campgrounds located along the Elm Fork of the Trinity River.
+The often steep banks are not condusive to camping along the streambed, and most adjacent property is privately owned.
+The Elm Fork is not the best place for overnight trips, lending itself more to day trips where you paddle downriver, or paddle down then turn around and paddle back to your car at the put-in.
+There are, however, some places suitable for overnight primitive camping, including Trinity View Park off Irving Blvd. on river right at about 29.25 miles below Lake Lewisville Dam.

 Liveries, outfitters and shuttle services